gengcong940126/DDAEBM/README.md

 ## Training Denoising Diffusion Adversarial Energy-Based Model (DDAEBM)

-The training code is still preparing and will be coming soon!
 ```
 python train_toy.py
 ```
+We have only released the training code for toy data so far.
+More implementations for image datasets are still being prepared.
+Stay tuned.

 ## BibTeX
 ```